 Remembrance cards are pocket-sized keepsakes distributed to family and friends attending a loved one’s funeral or memorial service.
 They typically accompany a funeral program, but they can be handed out on their own.
-Remembrance cards are not always religious in nature, but can still include similar sentiments.
+Remembrance cards can be religious or secular and can feature many different colors, styles and designs.
+These cards can also include many different types of information.

-Traditionally, funeral homes are responsible for designing and printing remembrance cards.
+Funeral homes, professional designers and printers can create, design and print remembrance cards.
 However, it is becoming more common for families to create these keepsakes at home.
 This gives them more control over the design and contents, personalizing them as necessary.
-Remembrance cards come in different styles including traditional card size, as well as bookmarks or folded funeral cards.
+It also may help defray cost from already prices funeral services.
+Families can purchase and exepensive remembrance card template.
+Remembrance cards and templates can come in different styles including traditional card size, as well as bookmarks, prayer cards or folded funeral cards.

 Designing a Remembrance Card